TiwaShadare/CIDM6330-Spring2025/README.md

 #### 5. Help and Support
 We will incorporate help icons and tooltips to offer guidance to the end user.
 Additionally, other support resources such as FAQs and customer support channels will be provided.
 ## Behaviors
+We anticipate that our HRMS will exhibit various system behaviors and actions, including but not limited to:
+#### 1. User Authentication
+**Create Account:** Users  can create an account and set up their credentials (Username and Password creation).
+**Login/Logout:** Users can securely log into the HRMS using their credentials.
+**Password Management:** Users can reset or change their passwords.
+#### 2. Applicant Data Management
+**Update Information:** End users can update their personal information.
+**View Profile:** End users can view their profiles.
+#### 3. Recruitment and Onboarding
+**Post Job Openings:** Recruiters/HR Managers can post job openings on the HRMS.
+**Manage Applications:** Recruiters/HR Managers can review and shortlist job applications.
+**Onboard New Employees:** Recruiters/HR Managers can generate onboarding checklists and track the onboarding process.